carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 AI is a broad term used to describe a system possessing a "general intelligence" that can be applied to solve a diverse range problems, often mimicking the behaviour of intelligent biological systems.
 Another definition of AI dates back to the 1950s and Alan Turing's "Immitation Game".
 Turing said we could consider a system intelligent when it could fool a human into thinking they were talking to another human when they were actually talking to a computer.
 Modern attempts are getting close to fooling humans, but although there have been great advances in AI and ML research, human-like intelligence is only possible in a few specialist areas.

 ML refers to techniques where a computer can "learn" patterns in data, usually by being shown many training examples.
-While computers can learn to solve specific problems, or multiple similar problems, they are not considered to possess a general intelligence.
-Computers often need hundreds or thousands of examples to learn a task and are confined to relatively simple classifications.
-A human-like system could learn much quicker, and potentially learn from a single example by using it's knowledge of many other problems.
+While ML-algorithms can learn to solve specific problems, or multiple similar problems, they are not considered to possess a general intelligence.
+ML-algorithms often need hundreds or thousands of examples to learn a task and are confined to tasks such as simple classifications.
+A human-like system could learn much quicker than this, and potentially learn from a single example by using it's knowledge of many other problems.

 DL is a particular field of machine learning where algorithms called neural networks are used to create highly-complex systems.
 Large collections of neural networks are able to learn from vast quantities of data.
 Deep learning can be used to solve a wide range of problems, but it can also require huge amounts of input data and computational resources to train.

-The image below shows some of the relationships between artificial intelligence, machine learning and deep learning.
+The image below shows the relationships between artificial intelligence, machine learning and deep learning.

 ![An infographic showing some of the relationships between AI, ML, and DL](../fig/01_AI_ML_DL_differences.png) The image above is by Tukijaaliwa, CC BY-SA 4.0, via Wikimedia Commons, original source

+> ## Where have you encountered machine learning already?
+> Now that we have explored machine learning in a bit more detail, discuss with the person next to you:
+>
+> 1. Where have I seen machine learning in use?
+> 2. What kind of input data does that machine learning system use to make predictions/classifications?
+> 3. Is there any evidence that your interaction with the system contributes to further training?
+> 4. Do you have any examples of the system failing?
+{: .challenge}

 # What are some useful types of Machine Learning?